KrailOrg/krail/docs/tutorial/eclipse.md

 # Eclipse Set up as Vaadin-Project

-A short how-to set up krail as a library in a new Vaadin-Project in Eclipse
+A short how-to set up krail as a library in a new Vaadin-Project in Eclipse.
+This Tutorial use gradle as Dependency Management, so the steps shown here are only meant as hints to get eclipse up and running.
+All further steps must be adapted, which should not be that difficult.

 ## Install Vaadin-Plugin
 Install the [Vaadin Plugin for Eclipse](https://vaadin.com/eclipse)